 If your beneficiary is someone other than your spouse, the IRS has mandated that the beneficiary must withdraw the retirement account and pay taxes on the money.
 However, the IRS also allows for the beneficiary to “stretch” those withdrawals over their life expectancy (by requiring a certain amount be distributed every year).
 If the money is in a 401k, the plan might not allow for this beneficial “stretch” withdrawal, but might require a strict distribution over five years.
 IRA’s do not have this restriction.
 Non-spouse beneficiaries of an IRA can distribute the funds over their lifetime, thereby minimizing taxes and allowing the account balance to potentially grow.

 Knowing what to do with your investments can take time.
 If you have questions, we’d love to speak with you about them to help you plan the best solutions for your future.
-Give us a call today or fill out the form below!
+Schedule an appointment with us below!